Why Pivot Adventure Co.?

 Who is the ideal student?

-The enemy is isolation.
-Pivot Adventure is focused on combatting that isolation, pulling students away from the shadows and into the light.
-It is for students and parents who want to stretch and grow together, who are looking to make a giant leap forward and are looking for a place to launch.
+It is for students and families who are tired of the status quo and want to see deep and meaningful change.
+It's for families that want to stretch and grow together, who are looking to make a giant leap forward and are looking for a place to launch.
 All the families we work with come from different walks of life.

 Who should enroll?

 Consider the cost of traditional wilderness therapy programs and residential programs: students are pulled from their families for several months, costs are enormous (up to $60,000).
 It is highly likely you will then be recommended to a residential treatment program as a follow up (often a sister company that they won't disclose).

 The results of a typical wilderness therapy programs are mixed.
 Teenagers are not given the opportunity to practice the skills they learn in the environment they live in.
-Trust is lost between parents and child.
-And far too often we hear guides and therapist say, "It's too late for them."
+Trust is lost between parents and children.
+And far too often we hear guides and therapists say, "It's too late for them."

 There is now an alternative...